How to get an SSS Salary Loan

 If you happen to be someone working in a regular Philippine company, you’re likely to be paying taxes as well as contributions to local organizations like PhilHealth, SSS, and Pag-IBIG.
 But most of the time, we’re unaware of the benefits we can get from being active members and contributors to these corporations.
 For example: did you know that you could claim sick benefits from SSS if you missed work due to COVID-19?
 Yep, you totally could.

 Another benefit for employees contributing to SSS happens to be a salary loan!
 We’ve discussed it in our loans pillar blog earlier on, but to refresh your memory, a salary loan is an unsecured loan that you can get from different organizations, including your employer, allowing you to solve short-term financial needs.
 Loan disbursement usually depends on the amount of your salary.

-If you don’t know where to get a loan yet, then perhaps an SSS Salary Loan is the one for you if you happen to be a contributing member!
+If you want to be a part of the 47.1% Filipino adult population who has borrowed money but don’t know where to get a loan yet, then perhaps an SSS Salary Loan is the one for you if you happen to be a contributing member!
 And if it is, then go ahead and use your member benefits to the fullest!
 Here’s everything you need to know about it.

 Table of Contents

 - How to Apply for SSS Salary Loan